IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-07-starting-with-virtualbox-vagrant-and-ansible.md

 `vim Vagrantfile`

 Press `i` on your keyboard to *insert* text.
-You will see at the bottom of the terminal window change to `-- INSERT --`
+You will see the bottom of the terminal window change to `-- INSERT --`

 before the last end statement, add the following configuration: